 So is gluten-free bread here to stay?
 The answer is complicated.
 Although safe for those with sensitivities, allergies, and Celiac disease, gluten-free bread remains a highly processed food due to the number of ingredients needed to substitute for gluten’s natural elastic qualities.
 No one brand has genuinely perfected the stretchy, chewy, fragrant qualities of traditional wheat bread, and reviewers continue to report mushy, crumbly textures and flat, uninspiring flavors that don’t quite stand up to hefty or juicy sandwiches.
 Many gluten-free breads also contain yeast, which some avoid due to adverse digestive effects.
 Naturally gluten-free flatbreads found around the world—like corn tortillas, Ethiopian injera, or Indian dosas—offer a more nutritionally sound approach to eating bread on a restricted diet; however they require ingredients that can be hard to find and techniques that are time and labor-intensive.

-With the American gluten-free foods market projected to reach nearly $6.5 billion (and the global market anticipated to reach more than $40 billion) by 2025, it’s safe to say that gluten-free bread will remain popular and continue becoming more available at mainstream supermarkets and restaurants around the country and world.
+The global gluten-free products market was estimated to be $5.6 billion in 2020 and is projected to reach $8.3 billion by 2025.
+It’s safe to say that gluten-free bread will remain popular and continue becoming more available at mainstream supermarkets and restaurants around the country and world.
 While a gluten-free diet is not medically necessary for those without Celiac disease, many people who eliminate wheat report feeling relief from a number of seemingly unrelated (and often hard to diagnose) symptoms.
 With that in mind, there’s no reason why consumers can’t familiarize themselves with—and perhaps even enjoy—today’s largely soft, fluffy, and palatable gluten-free breads.

 Igbinedion SO, Ansari J, Vasikaran A, et al. Non-celiac gluten sensitivity: All wheat attack is not celiac.
 World J Gastroenterol.
 2017;23(40):7201-7210. doi:10.3748/wjg.v23.i40.7201